nicolai5965/Development-and-Implementation-of-a-Seq2Seq-Transformer-Model-using-TensorFlow-and-Keras/README.md

 The preprocessing_config dictionary contains the settings for preprocessing.

+## MultiHeadAttention
+The MultiHeadAttention layer is a key component of the Transformer encoder and decoder.
+It allows the model to jointly attend to information from different representation subspaces at different positions.

+MultiHeadAttention applies self-attention multiple times in parallel on the same input sequence.
+This allows the model to learn different contextual relationships between words in the sequence.

+The independent self-attention layers, or "heads", give the model more expressive power to capture different types of connections.
+Their outputs are then concatenated and linearly transformed into the final values.

+Using MultiHeadAttention instead of regular self-attention allows the Transformer model to have greater ability to learn complex relationships in the sequences for better encoding and decoding.

 ## Encoder & Decoder
 The encoder and decoder are the core components of the Transformer model architecture.